projectsesame/envoy-extproc-caching-demo-go/README.md

-# envoy-extproc-payloadlimit-demo-go
+# envoy-extproc-caching-demo-go

-This repository contains a demo applicationw written in Go that demonstrates the usage of Envoy's External Processor (ExtProc) filter to do `payload limit` for POST request.
+This repository contains a demo applicationw written in Go that demonstrates the usage of Envoy's External Processor (ExtProc) filter to do `HTTP Caching` for POST request.

 ## Overview